 [From the Pennsylvania Inquirer.]

-MR. EDITOR: Will you permit us through the columns of your influential paper, to endeavor to remove what we can out regard as mistaken impressions arising from the publication of a letter addressed by the proprietor of Mount Vernon to a lady in South Carolina, stating that "Mount Vernon was not for sale."
-Mr. Washing-ton might have reason to be gratified by an "incident" which so plainly envince how deeply the public heart is now throb-bing at the bare mention of Washington, and the "sacred spot" where he reposes, but for the very personal nature of many editorial strictures upon himself.
-You are aware, Mr. Editor, that in conmon parlance, the announcement that any thing is for sale, conveys the idea at once that it is offered for sale; i. e., placed in the market by its possessor.
-It is well known that Mr. Washington has never done this. the universality of sin stands firm on the universality of the sentence, 'Death has passed upon all men, for that all have sinned.'"
-Yet he is flooded with letters of every description, from the personally insulting to the idly curious, who make the inquiry, in reference to Mount Vernon; and it does not seem to us, therefore, so very surprising that he should have adopted the form of replying by a curt statement of a fact, which, if it does no more, will at least prevent a repetition of the "favor!"
+MR. EDITOR: Will you permit us, through the columns of your influential paper, to endeavor to remove what we can but regard as mistaken impressions arising from the publication of a letter addressed by the proprietor of Mount Vernon to a lady in South Carolina, stating that "Mount Vernon was not for sale."
+Mr. Washington might have reason to be gratified by an "incident" which so plainly envinces how deeply the public heart is now throb bing at the bare mention of Washington and the "sacred spot" where he reposes, but for the very personal nature of many editorial strictures upon himself.

+You are aware, Mr. Editor, that in com mon parlance, the announcement that any thing is for sale, conveys the idea at once that it is offered for sale; i. e., placed in the market by its possessor.
+It is well known that Mr. Washington has never done this.
+Yet he is flooded with letters of every description, from the personally insulting to the idly curious, who make the inquiry "I am, sir, with the utmost respect, your in reference to Mount Vernon; and it does not seem to us, therefore, so very surprising that he should have adopted the form of replying by a curt statement of a fact, which, if it does no more, will at least prevent a repetition of the "favor!"
 We say a statement of a fact, for Mount Vernon has never been put up for sale!
 Mr. W. is but the recipient of offers to purchase.
-It was to the conditional consideration of one of these "offers" that the Mount Vernon Association of the Union owes its existence!
-As we have been so intimately connected with the origin of this enterprise, we take this occasion to express our sincere regret, if any action of ours-emanating from deep appreciation of, and rever ence for, the character and memory of his illustrious ancestor-should have led to any oublic defamation or private annoyance to Mr. Washington himself.
-As the "Ladies' Mount Vernon Associa ion of the Union" is now exciting so much interest, from the fact of having recently been granted an act of incorporation by the General Assembly of Virginia, and receivng the warm and generous advocacy of an verett-the great and good patriot, who s emphatically the Washington of our day-we feel it due to the public, as well as the Association, to correct any misapprehensions in reference to its past and present position, to Mr. Washington and to the country.
+It was to the conditional consideration of one of these "offers" that the Mount Vernon Association of the Union owes its ex istence!
+As we have been so intimately connected with the origin of this enterprise, we take this occasion to express our sincere regret, if any action of ours-emanating from deep appreciation of, and rever ence for, the character and memory of his illustrious ancestor-should have led to any public defamation or private annoyance to

+Mr. Washington himself.
+As the "Ladies' Mount Vernon Associa tion of the Union" is now exciting so much interest, from the fact of having recently peen granted an act of incorporation by the General Assembly of Virginia, and receivng the warm and generous advocacy of an Everett-the great and good patriot, who is emphatically the Washington of our day-we feel it due to the public, as well as the Association, to correct any misapprehensions in reference to its past and present position, to Mr. Washington and to the country.